rescript-lang/bucklescript.github.io/docs/object.md

 f.draw(3.2, 4.5);
 ```

-This can be useful in rare ciscumstances, but is generally not recommended since it produces non-idiomatic identifiers and is not very intuitive.
-Prefer instead to implement the object as a dynamic record, or define an abstract untagged union type to encapsualte values of either type before passing them to or from JavaScript.
+This can be useful in rare circumstances, but is generally not recommended since it produces non-idiomatic identifiers and is not very intuitive.
+Prefer instead to implement the object as a dynamic record (described below), or define an abstract untagged union type to encapsulate values of either type before passing them to or from JavaScript.

 ### Js Object <-> OCaml Record conversion